dotClique/globingular/globingular/README.md

 **Spotbugs** cannot be aggregated, so any errors are only visible on the page for each individual module, for example `target/staging/core/project-reports.html`, or when running `mvn verify`.

 ## Build and launch

+### Build
 In order to build and install the project run `mvn install` in the project folder.
 This must be done before launching the application, by using `mvn javafx:run -pl ui`.
 You will need to recompile and install for every code change, as the code is being run from the local Maven repository.
 To speed up this process you can use our handy shortcut: `mvn install -Dfast`, which effectively just runs `mvn install -DskipTests '-Djacoco.skip' '-Dcheckstyle.skip' '-spotbugs.skip'`.
 If omitted, `-Dfast` will be set to `false`, overwriting any of these values passed through the command line.

+### Client
 To launch the desktop application in 'one line', run: `mvn install; mvn javafx:run -pl ui`.
+Remember to launch the server as well (next paragraph).

+### Server
 As described above in restserver module paragraph, `mvn exec:java -pl restserver` must be run as well in a different terminal.
+To select a logging level for the server use the parameter `-Dorg.slf4j.simpleLogger.defaultLogLevel`, like so: `mvn exec:java -pl restserver -Dorg.slf4j.simpleLogger.defaultLogLevel=debug`.

 ### Before commiting
 Before commiting changes remember to run a full `mvn install` to make sure that checkstyle, spotbugs and all tests are run before pushing.
 This is to ensure that code on master is fully functional.